feefladder/ahf/docs/PhysicalScienceBasis/PhysicalScienceBasis.rst

 and drainage paper :xcite:`[@AllenFAOIrrigationDrainage1998]`.

-It must be noted that salinity cannot be separated from water stress, and thus properly taking salinity into account, requires
+It must be noted that salinity cannot be separated from water stress, and thus properly taking salinity into account, requires a temporally explicit model with a timestep that is short enough to model the plant response to water unavailability.

 .. image:: img/salinity_graph_56p181.png